Fixed protection

 What is fixed protection?

-Fixed protection maintains the lifetime allowance at a certain level depending on what type the individual has.
+When originally introduced, fixed protection maintained the lifetime allowance at a certain level depending on what type the individual has.

 There are three different versions: